 Johnson & Wales University (JWU) has designed this policy and procedure to comply with the Americans with Disabilities Act (ADA) and Section 504 of the Rehabilitation Act of 1973.
-The university intends to provide qualified students who have disabilities and/or health conditions with accommodations to the extent required by the ADA, Section 504 of the Rehabilitation Act, and any similar, applicable state law.
+The university intends to provide qualified students who have disabilities with accommodations to the extent required by the ADA, Section 504 of the Rehabilitation Act, and any similar, applicable state law.

-The policy and procedure apply to qualified students (undergraduate, graduate and online) with a documented disability and/or chronic health condition:
+The policy and procedure apply to qualified students (undergraduate, graduate and online) with a documented disability: